 Ken Babby became Owner and Chief Executive Officer of the Akron RubberDucks, Double-A affiliate of the Cleveland Indians, in October 2012 when he purchased the then-named Akron Aeros.

 Babby is the founder of Fast Forward Sports Group LLC, through which he additionally purchased the then-named Jacksonville Suns, Double-A affiliate of the Miami Marlins, in September 2015, becoming the youngest multi-franchise owner in professional sports.
 Following the 2016 season, the Suns started a new identity as the Jacksonville Jumbo Shrimp.

 Akron RubberDucks baseball has taken flight under Babby.
-In five seasons, the franchise's second-ever owner has invested more than $7 million into Akron's Canal Park, which includes one of the largest HD video board in the minor leagues, and attendance has increased by 28 percent.
+In five seasons, the franchise's second-ever owner has invested more than $7 million into Akron's Canal Park, including one of the largest HD videoboards in the minor leagues, with attendance increasing by 28 percent.

-Babby, 38, is a Potomac, Maryland, native who spent 13 years with the Washington Post, rising to positions such as Vice President, Advertising, and Chief Revenue Officer of Washington Post Media and General Manager of Washington Post Digital.
+Babby, 39, is a Potomac, Maryland, native who spent 13 years with The Washington Post, rising to positions such as Vice President, Advertising, and Chief Revenue Officer of Washington Post Media and General Manager of Washington Post Digital.

 He is an Akron resident and a visible presence at RubberDucks and Jumbo Shrimp games, as well in the local communities where he serves on several boards.
-Ken is married to wife, Liz, and he has a son, Josh.
+Ken is married to wife, Liz, and has an 11-year-old son, Josh.